-Through PGF’s AiR program, we actively engage in an open dialogue with underrepresented artists—both emerging and mid-career.
-We provide a unique platform, where the work and ideas of artists of color, LGBTQA artists, and women artists can be seen and heard.
+PGF’s AiR program actively engages in an open dialogue with underrepresented artists—both emerging and mid-career.
+We provide a unique platform where the work and ideas of artists of color, LGBTQIA+ artists, and women artists can be seen and heard.

 We live to experiment.
 The best case scenario?
 Creating with wild abandon alongside other like-minded businesses.

 Enter PGF Lab: our own in-house incubator and experimentation lab for all things weird, wild, and unimaginable.
 Want a hand-knitted 40-ft.
 Chicago city flag?
 We got your back.
 Need a giant, inflatable fabric lung?
 DONE.
 Not sure what you want yet, but have some ideas floating around?
 We’ll mood board together, we’ll creative consult—until we land on the perfect high concept solution.